little-red-rover/lrr-docs/docs/assembly.md

 ![Cable installed in a motor](./_images/assembly/cable_in_motor-resize.webp)

-Take a motor and place it in a motor mount.
+Take the motor and place it in a motor mount.

 ![Motor in motor mount](./_images/assembly/motor_in_mount-resize.webp)